Greenwich Peninsula Walking Tour

 From mediaeval palace to Baroque masterpiece, Greenwich has been dramatically shaped by its inhabitants from the Romans to the present day.
 A landscape of architectural innovation, scientific discovery, education, entertainment and tourism – Greenwich is poised to embark on its grandest transformation yet.

 Eighteen years after the turn of the Millennium plans have been approved for 15,000 new homes around the iconic Dome.
-Explore the motionless waterfront quays in East Greenwich earmarked for London’s new cruise ship terminal and an eight hectare OMA masterplan, Morden Wharf.
+Learn about the motionless waterfront quays in East Greenwich earmarked for London’s new cruise ship terminal and an eight hectare OMA masterplan, Morden Wharf.

 Debate the latest proposals for the peninsula by Santiago Calatrava, Mole Architects, Adam Khan Architects, 6a Architects, David Kohn Architects and Architecture 00.
 Witness landmark schemes by RSHP, Foreign Office Architects, Marks Barfield Architects and Wilkinson Eyre.